Online Harassment Lawyer Explains Internet Slander

 2. You need to show you have suffered loss for special damage.

 3. If you are to be successful on harassment you need to show distress.

 4. Be patient.

 5. On-line defamation is technical and complex.
 You need to be patient and determined particularly if the perpetrator has legal representation.

 If you like this article then you might like our other articles on on-line defamation:

-To book a face to face consultation for legal advice about Internet slander, contact an expert Internet defamation lawyer (charge rates may apply and may vary).
+To book a face to face consultation for legal advice about Internet slander, contact us now on 0207 305-7491 or firstname.lastname@example.org (charge rates may apply and may vary).